-10 3.1 Temperature
+3.1 Temperature

 Figure 3 shows temperature profiles and biases based on RS92 radiosonde measurements and MLS v3 and v4 retrievals collected near Lhasa on 18 May 2012.
-The balloon was launched 24 minutes prior to the MLS retrieval and had reached 191 hPa at the time of the MLS overpass.
-The center of the MLS footprint was located 242 km due east of the radiosonde launch site.
+The balloon was launched 24 min prior to the MLS retrieval and had reached 191 hPa at the time of the MLS overpass.
+The centre of the MLS footprint was located 242 km due east of the radiosonde launch site.
 Application of the forward smoothing function and the v3 or v4 averaging kernel eliminates much of the fine structure in the radiosonde profile, but the resulting low-resolution profiles are consistent with the vertical structure of the in situ measurements at kilometre scales.
 Both v3 and v4 MLS retrievals are colder than the RS92 measurements in the middle stratosphere (10-32 hPa) and in the lower stratosphere and tropopause layer (56-100 hPa), while the v4 retrieval is substantially colder than both RS92 measurements and the MLS v3 retrieval in the upper troposphere (215-316 hPa).
 Differences between v3 biases and v4 biases are due in part to differences in the MLS retrievals and in part to differences in the RS92 profile convolved to MLS pressure levels.
-Both of these factors potentially reflect changes in the averaging kernel and the a priori profile (see Section 2.3), while the former also reflects changes in how the retrieval algorithm processes the observed radiances.
+Both of these factors potentially reflect changes in the averaging kernel and the a priori profile (see Sect.
+2.3), while the former also reflects changes in how the retrieval algorithm processes the observed radiances.
 The following discussion is based on a statistical analysis of 82 profiles, including the profile shown in Fig. 3.

-Figure 4 shows mean, median and RMS biases for MLS v3 and v4 temperature retrievals relative to RS80/RS92 temperature measurements.
+Figure 4 shows mean, median and rms biases for MLS v3 and v4 temperature retrievals relative to RS80/RS92 temperature measurements.
 Bias statistics at each level are based on the subset of radiosondes that reach that level, with sample sizes that range from 43 measurements at 10 hPa to 82 measurements at 316 hPa.
 Mean and median temperature biases agree well at most levels, although cold biases near the tropopause (68-83 hPa) are slightly larger in the median than in the mean.
-Both v3 and v4 agree well with the sonde profiles in the same portions of the profile, with layers of near-zero mean biases at 18, 46 and 100-121 hPa alternating with layers of cold biases centered at 10-12 hPa ( $-1.5\pm0.5$ K in v3; $-1.3\pm0.5$ K in v4), 26-32 hPa ( $-1.5\pm0.3$ K in v3; $-1.7\pm0.3$ K in v4), 68-83 hPa ( $-1.8\pm0.4$ K in both v3 and v4) and 147-261 hPa ( $-2.3\pm0.3$ K in v3; $-2.6\pm0.4$ K in v4).
+Both v3 and v4 agree well with the sonde profiles in the same portions of the profile, with layers of near-zero mean biases at 18, 46 and 100-121 hPa alternating with layers of cold biases centred at 10-12 hPa (-1.5 ± 0.5 K in v3; -1.3 ± 0.5 K in v4), 26-32 hPa (-1.5 ± 0.3 K in v3; -1.7 ± 0.3 K in v4), 68-83 hPa (-1.8 ± 0.4 K in both v3 and v4) and 147-261 hPa $(-2.3 \pm 0.3 \text{ K in v3}; -2.6 \pm 0.4 \text{ K in})$ v4).
 Vertical oscillations in the bias profile are a well-known feature of previous versions of MLS temperature retrievals (Schwartz et al., 2008), although their underlying causes are still not well understood (Livesey et al., 2013).